How to Deactivate or Delete a Theme or Plugin in WordPress

 Summary

 Deleting themes and plugins in WordPress is important for maintaining a secure and "clutter-free" website, as well as a way to optimize it.
 While themes define your site's appearance and plugins add functionality, unused or outdated ones can raise security risks and slow down performance.
-This article walks you through how to deactivate and delete themes and plugins through the WordPress dashboard, File Manager, FTP, or database access.
+This article walks you through how to deactivate and delete themes and plugins through different methods—through the Account Manager, WordPress dashboard, File Manager, FTP, or database.
 It also discusses the difference between deactivation and deletion and emphasizes the importance of backing up your site before making changes.
-Whether you're troubleshooting issues or optimizing your site, learning how to delete themes and plugins effectively is a key part of WordPress maintenance.
+Whether you're troubleshooting issues or optimizing your site, learning how to deactivate or delete themes and plugins effectively is a key part of WordPress maintenance.

 If you need further assistance, feel free to contact us via Chat or Phone: